coddingtonbear/django-neighborhoods/readme.markdown

 Commands
 --------

-`import_neighborhoods <Two-letter state abbreviation>`: Download the specified state's shapefile, and import the data into your application.
+`import_neighborhoods <Two-letter state abbreviation|'all'>`: Download the specified state's shapefile (or 'all' avaliable shapefiles), and import the data into your application.

 Examples
 --------